-The image of a stranger going through your personal photos, videos, apps, and more on your phone is enough to make you cringe.
-If your phone is ever lost or missing, you should take certain steps to protect your information.
-This may include remotely erasing your date.
+The image of a stranger going through your personal photos, videos, apps, and more on your mobile device is enough to make you cringe.
+If your mobile device is ever lost or missing, you should take certain steps to protect your information.
+This may include remotely erasing your data and resetting your device.

 If you are an iPhone user, you can accomplish this by:

 - Open icloud.com/find and go to the Find iPhone feature.

 - Select your lost phone and then choose Erase iPhone.

 If you are an Android user, you can:

 - Go to android.com/find and login into your Google account.
 Select your lost phone and you will receive information regarding its location.